-As part of improving Britain’s railways, Network Rail is recovering materials from redundant lines throughout the UK.
-VGC secured the contract to undertake this work in the Nottingham area in 2011.
+As part of improving Britain’s railways, Network Rail works to recover materials from redundant lines throughout the UK.
+VGC secured the contract to undertake this recovery work in the Nottingham area in 2011.

-The high price of scrap materials at the time the works were carried out increased the risk of theft and vandalism which necessitated VGC implementing strict security measures throughout.
-VGC successfully completed the works within the agreed contract period.
+The high price of scrap materials at the time the works were carried out increased the risk of theft and vandalism.
+Therefore we implemented strict security measures throughout.
+We successfully completed the works within the agreed contract period.